Army Ranger John Lock fought 18 years for the nation to award Col. Puckett the Medal of Honor

 Puckett never sought the Medal of Honor for his actions on Hill 205.

-Puckett received the Distinguished Service Cross – the second highest military honor – in the wake of the November 1950 Korean War battle.
+Puckett earned the Distinguished Service Cross – the second-highest military honor – in the wake of the November 1950 Korean War battle.

 Lock, a U.S. Army Ranger, an author, Ranger historian and former West Point professor, began the quest to have Puckett’s commendation ungraded in 2003.